pivotal-cf/pivotal-ui/docs/about/contributing.md

 For large pull requests, especially those that involve breaking changes, it's a good idea to reach out to the maintainers as early as possible to help us understand the change you'd like to make.
 This will make the process much easier for all involved.

-## Improving components and styles

-Pivotal UI components and styles live in the [`src` directory](https://github.com/pivotal-cf/pivotal-ui/tree/master/src).

-If your team has built a component that you feel would be a good fit for Pivotal UI (i.e. it could be useful to several Pivotal teams), let the maintainers know via an issue or on Slack so we can figure out the best way to help.

-## Writing documentation
+## Improving documentation

 Text content & code examples are written in Markdown files located in the [`docs` directory](https://github.com/pivotal-cf/pivotal-ui/tree/master/docs).
 Smaller changes to these files can be made directly on GitHub.
 Each page on this site also has a link to edit it on GitHub.

 The style guide itself is a React app built using [Gatsby](https://www.gatsbyjs.org/).
 Source files live in the [`styleguide` directory](https://github.com/pivotal-cf/pivotal-ui/tree/master/styleguide).

+## Improving components and styles

+Pivotal UI components and styles live in the [`src` directory](https://github.com/pivotal-cf/pivotal-ui/tree/master/src).

+If your team has built a component that you feel would be a good fit for Pivotal UI (i.e. it could be useful to several Pivotal teams), let the maintainers know via an issue or on Slack so we can figure out the best way to help.

 ## Getting in touch